brennangw/openSCADpm/README.md

 ospm uninstall <author name> <package name> <package version number>
 ospm uninstall brennangw ospm_hello 0.4
 ```
+In each of the ospm packages, there is required-by file, which includes the dependency information
+of the current package - aka, the current package depends on these extra packages, and it needs
+these extra packages to run.
+The command above will not only remove the current package information
-The command above will allow you to uninstall the package you do not want.
+from the reqiured-by file, but also allow the user to uninstall the package you do not want.

 **Clean**
 ```sh
 ospm clean
 ```
 This command removes dependecies for the packages that have been uninstalled.
+Be more specific, the
+"clean" command will remove the package that has empty required-by file, which means the package is
+no longer needed by its original host packages, which does not exist in the system.

 **Library**
 ```sh